boyter/boyter.org/content/posts/file-read-challange.md

 Knowing that no matter what I did at this point it still was not going to be the optimal solution due to the state of memory mapped files I lost interest.
 However I did find it a good exercise to implement Go like concurrency in Java.
 Given a little more effort I am confident I could match the Go time, however it would feel like a hollow achievement knowing that the true processing time could be.

 Some people have correctly pointed out that the solution is not thread safe.
 I never bothered fixing it due to having given up due to the lack of access to OS primitives such as a proper mmap.
 In short, if you need to process large files off the disk as quickly as possible Java is probably not the right choice.
 There are a bunch of optimizations that could be included in the above code to drop the runtime as is though.
+The catch being they are a local optimum and I would not find that satisfying.

 Maybe one of these days I will find a good memory map implementation for Java and revisit it.
 Either that or I will continue to work with Rust or try things out using Zig or V Lang.